filixed/HexOceanForm/README.md

 node modules will download.
 Type npm start for run the project, new window should open in your browser, if not type http://localhost:3000/ and press Enter

+At line 51 in form.js file u need to paste the valid URL (deleted for github reasons)